On this page:

 - What research you have done

 - The name of the professor with whom you will do program research (only after this has been mutually agreed by the professor)

 - The names of two Wright State professors who will serve as references

 To apply to the Ph.D. in Engineering Program, submit an online graduate application to the Graduate School.

 If you have any questions about the application, contact the Graduate School.

-Visit the University Center for International Education website for information on international graduate student admissions requirements.
+Visit the International Admissions website for information on international graduate student admissions requirements.